Build and run the service

 This project is a proof of concept implementation demonstrating the application of BallTree data structures to the problem of chemical fingerprint indexing, which enables efficient molecular substructure searching.
-The codebase focuses on benchmarking the performance of this approach against traditional search methods.
+The codebase focuses on benchmarking the performance of this approach against traditional search methods and provides a REST API service for real-time molecular searches.

 The project is organized as follows: